CityOfPhiladelphia/mapboard/README.md

 ## Release Notes

+### 4.4.22 - 12/7/2023

+* incorporates all changes for adding new data to the nearby topic of atlas

 ### 4.4.21 - 11/10/2023

 * fixes issue that causes non-effecting error in console from MapPanel.vue when searching an address with the L&I topic open